Course Reserve Guidelines and Limitations

 Electronic reserves can still be accessed by the instructor through the previous courses option under Instructor tools on the Ares homepage.
 Students will not be able to view e-reserves after the end of the semester.

-Any questions should be directed to 215 204-0744 or by emailing firstname.lastname@example.org
+Please direct all questions about hard copy book, e-book, chapter and article reserves to 215 204-0744 or by emailing firstname.lastname@example.org

-Guidelines and limitations:
+Course Reserve Guidelines and Limitations

 The library will attempt to acquire copies of required viewings.
 It can take several months to order and process new items, so please plan accordingly.
-Also, please be aware that films go out-of-print, and rights issues may prevent films from being available.
+Also, please be aware that films go out-of-print and rights issues may prevent films from being available.

 Instructors may place personal copies of films on reserve, provided that the copy complies with copyright law.
 Personal films are labeled and barcoded and may sustain wear and tear.
 While the libraries make every effort to ensure the safety of instructors' personal copies, we are not responsible for replacement or compensation if theft or damage should occur.

 Students will be allowed 4 hr Library Use Only checkouts of these items.